 His succession of deeply disturbing dreams ... but hold on, was he genuine or a charlatan, making them up in order to fool his audience?
 Well, he invoked various family members and friends in his accounts and not one of them ever raised a peep of objection to his tale.
 Similar reports have streamed in by the thousand whenever anybody has enquired ever since, and some of those have been from highly respected individuals with more to lose than to gain by the admission: Rudyard Kipling, Igor Sikorsky, Michael Bentine and MM Kaye among them.
 There is a vast body of literature devoted to collecting and recording such claims.
 If Dunne was a charlatan then he was blending skilfully with a wide body of earnest anecdotal evidence and at the same time silencing a loose and independent body of collaborators.
 Nor would he have left behind an extensive but haphazard pile of notes detailing his unpublished experiences, ruminations, fellow dreamers and so on.
 No, the idea of deliberate deception, right down to creating a false private record for posterity, simply does not stack up.

 But was that content really predictive, or were Dunne and his friends just fooling themselves, seeing prediction where none existed?
 This is surely the key question.
-Dunne developed statistical methods for analysing his dream records, modified his diary entries to aid that analysis.
+Dunne developed statistical methods for analysing his dream records, adapted the format of his diary entries to aid that analysis.
 These methods became really quite sophisticated, probably more so than anybody had attempted before.
 But inevitably subjective judgement crept in.
 How probable was some particular coincidence?
 Indeed, how much was the coincidence more imagined than real?
 Bulding up a collection of such dreams, at least some would be down to coincidence, but might there be significantly more than could reasonably be accounted for by that?
 What was the probability of some being genuine as against wholly down to chance?